Irys-xyz/arweave-js-sdk/README.md

     final, //the amount you will receive (requested - fee) tx_id, //the Arweave ID of the withdrawl transaction }

-// in the event a withdrawl transaction is dropped, bundler will refund the withdrawl amount
-// after 100 blocks of the withdrawl request, and you can try again.
 ```
+In the event a withdrawl transaction is dropped, your Bundlr balance won't be affected